Space and Time CLI

 Step 2: Generate a Biscuit

-To generate a biscuit, you'll need your privateKey
+To generate a biscuit for a table, you'll need your privateKey

 from above, and the resourceId